marcandre/backports/README.md

 This will make sure that Hash responds to dig, fetch_values, <, <=, >, >= and
 to_proc

-### Up to a specific Ruby version
+### Up to a specific Ruby version (deprecated)

-You can load all backports up to a specific version.
-For example, to bring any version of Ruby mostly up to Ruby 2.4.0's standards:
+Although this is deprecated, you can load all backports up to a specific version.
+For example, to bring any
+version of Ruby mostly up to Ruby 2.4.0's standards:

     require 'backports/2.4.0'